geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}
+GO's [Noctua tool](/docs/tools-overview#curate) is a curation platform that can be used to make GO annotations as well as GO Causal Activity Models (GO-CAMs).

-GO annotations can be made and edited using various database-specific tools.
+GO annotations can also be made and edited using various database-specific tools.
 Please contact the relevant database to find out how their GO annotation is done.
 The GMOD online tool, [Canto](http://gmod.org/wiki/Canto), supports functional gene annotation by community researchers as well as by professional curators.

 ## How do I access older versions of gene association files?
 -----------------------------------------------------------------------------------------------------------------------